the-beerengineer/cbpi4_pixtendv2s/README.md

 Adds support for the PiXtendV2S extension board to CraftBeerPi 4

+Currently only adds the analog and digital inputs as sensors as well as a way to use a PT100 temp probe with the analoge inputs.

 The PiXtend extension boards add IEC 61131-2 compliant PLC inputs and outputs to a Raspberry Pi.